iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Examples of Incomplete, Complete Metrics Space.md

 ---
 ### **Example 2: Incomplete Subspace of $l^\infty$**

-$l^\infty$ itself is a complete metric space, but one of its dense subspace might not be complet.
+$l^\infty$ itself is a complete metric space, but one of its dense subspace might not be complete.

 **Claim**:
 > Let $M\subseteq l^\infty$ to be the subset of all the sequences that has finitely many non-zero terms in it.
 Then this subspace is incomplete in this metric.